-

 Filling the gap: Addressing the shortage of children’s support workers

-11 months ago by Daniel StackChildren’s services need support workers.
+over 1 year ago by Daniel StackChildren’s services need support workers.
 The demand for qualified individuals in this field is rising dramatically due to an increase in complex family situations and diagnoses like autism or ADHD that require extra support.
 However, the number of available properly trained workers is not keeping up.
 This gap means children may face long wait times to receive essential serv...

 -